dleslie28/Wikipedia_WebScrape/README.md

 # Wikipedia_WebScrape
-A simple web scrape of wikipedia pageusing jsoup and apache commons
+A simple web scrape of wikipedia page using jsoup and apache commons

 This project contains code that scrapes US state and territory names from wikipedia and saves them to a csv file